2100, Program Authorization and Services

 Contraceptive Methods – A broad range of birth control options, approved by the U.S. Food and Drug Administration, except for emergency contraception.

-Co-pay or Co-payment – Money collected directly from clients for services.
+Copay or Copayment – Money collected directly from clients for services.

-Fiscal Year – The state fiscal year is from September 1 through August 31.
+Fiscal Year – The state fiscal year is from Sept.
+1 through Aug.
+31.

 Health Care Provider – A physician, physician assistant, nurse practitioner, clinical nurse specialist, certified nurse midwife, federally qualified health center, family planning agency, health clinic, ambulatory surgical center, hospital ambulatory surgical center, laboratory or rural health center.
 “Health care provider” is used interchangeably with “provider” throughout this manual.

-Healthy Texas Women (HTW) – A Medicaid program administered by HHSC to provide uninsured women with women’s health and family planning services such as women’s health exams, health screenings and birth control.
+Healthy Texas Women (HTW) – A Medicaid waiver program administered by HHSC to provide uninsured women with women’s health and family planning services such as women’s health exams, health screenings and birth control.
 HTW providers must provide client services on a fee-for-service basis and may also, but are not required to, contract with HHSC to provide support services that enhance the HTW fee-for-service client delivery on a cost reimbursement basis.

-Informed Consent – The process by which a health care provider ensures that the benefits and risks of a diagnostic or treatment plan, the benefits and risks of other options, and the benefits and risks of taking no action are explained to a patient in a manner that is understandable to that patient and allows the person to participate and make sound decisions about her or his own medical care.
+Informed Consent – The process by which a health care provider ensures that the benefits and risks of a diagnostic or treatment plan, the benefits and risks of other options, and the benefits and risks of taking no action are explained to a client in a manner that is understandable to that client and allows the person to participate and make sound decisions about her or his own medical care.

 Intimate Partner Violence (IPV) – Physical, sexual or psychological harm by a current or former partner or spouse.
 IPV may also be referred to as domestic violence or family violence.